ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This document is meant to reduce the barriers to entry for new congestion control work to the IETF.
 As such, proponents ought not to interpret these criteria as a checklist of requirements before approaching the IETF.
-Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.
+Inad, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.